-The courses listed have been accredited by the Association and are therefore recognised by BAPT as providing entitlement to Full membership and a qualification to practise:
+The courses listed below have been accredited by the Association and are therefore recognised by BAPT as providing entitlement to Full membership and a qualification to practise.

 The Play Therapy Masters programme aims to provide students with a course of study that will prepare them for clinical practice within the public and private sector.
 On successful completion of the MA in Play Therapy students will be entitled to register as a full member of the British Association of Play Therapists (BAPT)